Cyrus Margono: Dukagjini

+Persija Jakarta

+On February 6, 2026, Margono officially joined Persija Jakarta on a two and a half-year contract.

+Loan to Java United

+In August 2026, he was sent out on loan to Java United for the 2026–27 season to gain regular playing time.

 International career

 Margono is eligible to represent the Indonesia, United States, and Iran internationally through his birth and his parents.

 Personal life

 On March 21, 2024, Margono officially reaffirmed his Indonesian citizenship.
 Born in the United States to an Indonesian father and an Iranian mother, he initially held limited dual nationality of both the United States and Indonesia.
 His Indonesian citizenship was revoked when he turned 21, as he failed to declare it within the required time limit.
 He later obtained an affidavit from the Indonesian Ministry of Law and Human Rights and Ministry of the State Secretariat to re-declare his Indonesian citizenship.